chopraamhk/chopraamhk/README.md

 - ⚡ Random Fun facts: <br/>
   👉🏼 Did you know the aorta is the largest blood vessel in your body, about 2.5 cm wide, like a garden hose?
 But when an aneurysm forms, it can expand to the size of a grapefruit! 🤯 Can you imagine the pressure that would put on the body?
 It’s a reminder of how important it is to keep that "highway" healthy! 🛣️ <br/><br/>
   👉🏼 You probably know that genomes are packed with information, but did you know that humans share about 60% of their DNA with bananas?
 So, while you’re working with RNA-seq, WES or any genetic data to decode complex human genetics, you're also a distant cousin to the banana! 🍌🔬 <br/><br/>
-- 📊 The stats below might not look that good now, but trust me!
-I am getting there :)

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/mehak-chopra) [![X](https://img.shields.io/badge/X-black.svg?logo=X&logoColor=white)](https://x.com/chopraamhk)